elemantics/blueshell/README.md

 ## Installation ##

-Blueshell can be installed anywhere and binds itself to the global object by default.
-However, you can add it to your object of choice by simply modifying the 'this' argument in the last line of the blueshell.js file.
+Blueshell can be installed anywhere and binds a namespace called 'BLUESHELL' to the global object by default.
+It also gives you 'BS' as a shortcut for this.

 ## Creating Prototypes ##

-For these examples, we'll assume Blueshell has attached itself to the global object.
-Since you might be in the browser, Node, or whatever, we'll call that object **global**.

 So let's say you have an object full of methods that you want to use as a prototype for other objects.